 - African trypanosomiasis (sleeping sickness).

 - Acute leukaemias.

 - Lymphomas (Hodgkin's, non-Hodgkin's).

 In the vast majority of cases, once the history and physical examination are completed, the clinician will be able to determine that the condition is self-limiting and requires no further investigation.
 However, in the event of a worrying history or suspicious findings, the following investigations may be indicated.

 These will be governed by the history and examination and likely cause of lymphadenopathy.
 Investigations may not be required in cases of obvious cause and quick resolution with or without treatment.

 - Investigation of patients with unexplained lymphadenopathy should include FBC, blood film and ESR, plasma viscosity or CRP (according to local policy).

-- Infection swabs from primary infection site for culture and sensitivities.
+- Swabs from any site of infection for culture and sensitivities.